VALEKOVV/VALE/README.md

 # VALE
-how does one use this website omg
+>how does one use this website omg

+hello chat, pls dont bully mee im new to this website